mathisGarberg/angular-folder-structure/.documentation/index.rst

 Angular Folder Structure
 ========================

-This project is an example of directory structure in an Angular application but it is also a working application.
+This project is an example of directory structure in an Angular application and it is a working application.

 Directory Structure
 -------------------

-Documentation is organized by the directories defined by this repository
+Documentation is organized by the directories defined by this repository.

 ~
   * /`media <media.rst>`_